ds2643/quiz-service/docs/architecture.md

 The packaged Dockerized MySQL database represents a test rather than production-grade solution to persistence.
 However, the implementation may be reconfigured to use a more permanent solution.
 One attractive choice possibly worth exploring is AWS RDS, which offers a cloud-based MySQL solution.
 Such an options several advantages in production, such as managing backups and scaling.

+### Database Schema
+The database is broken into four tables serving the needs of session logic defined in the `quiz-service.sessions` module.

+1. Sessions: Stores user information associated with sessions.
+2. Answers: Stores user answers to questions.
+3. Questions: Stores content associated with questions.
+4. Rules: Contains rules constraining user behavior during quiz.
+For now, only includes max time allocated.

+An improved implementation would also address the need to store assets.
+MySQL might provide a nice mechanism for storing versioned references to such data.

 ### Possible Deployment Solutions
 In the context of a production environment, we should aim to optimize against the risk of single points of failure.
 A good starting point might be containerizing of this application to better serve Kupernetes.
 For instance, we should consider delegating requests from the caller amongst several quiz servers: If a single server fails, the system as a whole may continue healthily.